filippo-santoliquido/filippo-santoliquido.github.io/_pages/about.md

     caption: "Tramonto dal rifugio Gniffetti (3 647 m)"
 ---

 Welcome!
-I am an astrophycist studying the evolution of gravitational-wave sources across cosmic time.
+I am an astrophysicist studying the evolution of gravitational-wave sources across cosmic time.
 I am a researcher at the [Gran Sasso Sience Institue (GSSI)](https://www.gssi.it/) in L'Aquila (Italy).

 In this website, you can find: